 Fixed Rate Mortgage

-If you are planning to own your home for at least 7 years, the fixed rate option is likely best.
-With this type of rate, the total amount of your principal plus interest will not increase for as long as you have your loan.
-With a fixed rate mortgage, you can also enjoy:
+The fixed rate option is best if you are planning to own your home for at least 7 years.
+The total amount of your principal plus interest will not increase over the lifespan of your loan.

 - Rate protection: Your rate will stay the same even if mortgage rates go up.